mnishiguchi/cpp_notebook/cs1/business_trip_calculator/business_trip_calculator/analysis.md

 MAX_DAILY_DINNER             = 16.00;
 ```

-### Assume that the trip's duration, departure time and return time were as follows:
+### Assume that the trip's duration, departure time and return time are as follows:
 ```
 total trip days:           3
 departure time:         8:00